We want to help you to understand health insurance so you can make the most of your health plan.

 Out-of-Network-Provider(Non-Participating Provider): Any physician, hospital, pharmacy, laboratory, or other diagnostic center not under contract with a plan to provide services to members at a specified cost.
 In some benefit plans, members may have reduced coverage (or NO coverage if care is received from non-participating providers).

-Out-of-Pocket Costs: Healthcare costs that are not covered by insurance, such as Copayments, Coinsurance, and Deductibles.
+Out-of-Pocket Costs: Healthcare costs that are not covered by insurance, such as copayments, coinsurance, and deductibles.

 Out-of-Pocket Maximum (OOP max or MOOP): The maximum amount that an insured person will have to pay for covered expenses under the plan, usually within the plan effective dates.

-Outpatient Care: Care in a hospital that usually does not require an overnight stay.
+Outpatient Care: Care in a hospital that does not usually require an overnight stay.

 Participating Provider: Any physician, hospital, pharmacy, laboratory, or other diagnostic center under contract with the health plan to provide services to members at a specified cost.